smcabrera/smcabrera.github.io/_posts/2014-6-20-remote-pairing-tools.md

-## Remote Pairing tools
 I've recently been on the lookout for tools to make remote pair programming easier.
-My motivations are:
+My main motivations are the following<br>

-- Pair programming, particularly with someone better than you (most programmers!) is the best way to learn
+- Pair programming, particularly with someone better than you (most programmers at this point!) is the best way to learn
 - My goal is to work remotely as a developer so I want to get a good comfortable remote setup.
 - I'm currently engaged in an [apprenticeship](www.bloc.io) heavily focused on remote